 Ensuring Safety with Solder Paste Stencil Alignment

-When a PCB is manufactured, the components are placed into position before going into a reflow oven.
-In this oven, the solder paste melts and forms the electrical connection from the component to the PCB.
+When a Printed Board is manufactured, the components are placed into position before going into a reflow oven.
+In this oven, the solder paste melts and forms the electrical connection from the components to the PCB.
 If the components are placed incorrectly, either shifted or rotated just a little, then the leads may not match up with their corresponding pads.
 Leads may connect neighboring pads, or be close enough that solder reflow causes a bridge to form between leads.

 Avoiding Overcrowding and Reducing PCB Shortages